PoCInnovation/Pool2024/Software/day02/3 - noSQL/README.md

 ready to use 😍

 ### 📌 Tasks:
-If your are here it means you finished the SQL part bofore the ORM part starts, 🥳 congratulations.
+If your are here it means you finished the SQL part before the ORM part starts, 🥳 congratulations.

 First of all create a noSQL folder in your `day02` directory
 ```shell